storj-archived/sips/SIP-super3-sybil.md

 - Number of Successes in Sample (s) - Number of shards that must disappear for the file to fail.

-For example, with 10,000 farmers on the network and 1,000 attackers, if we Reed-Solomon erasure code 20-of-40, the probability of a successful attack on a file is 1.67e-11.
+For example, with 10,000 farmers on the network and 1,000 attackers, if we use Reed-Solomon erasure code 20-of-40, the probability of a successful attack on a file is 1.67e-11.

 ## Specification
 1. A farmer deposits at least 0.0001 SJCX to her public node-id address once a month.
 The farmer may optionally deposit more SJCX for increased visibility.
 The farmer will also have to pay a Bitcoin transaction fee as Counterparty transactions rely on Bitcoin transactions.